-He grinned, unintimidated, and pushed his hand up my stockinged leg, skipping over my knee, stroking along my thigh.
+He grinned, unintimidated, and pushed his hand up my leg, skipping over the garter that held my stocking in place to stroke his fingers across the bare skin of my thigh.
 My breath hitched when he found the bottom of the harness and traced its edge.

 His gaze darkened.
-“Wear it the next time you come to John’s room at night.”
+“You should wear this the next time you come to John’s room at night.”

-He rose from his crouch, putting his obvious arousal inches from my face for a scant second before retaking his seat.
+He stood from his crouch, putting his obvious arousal inches from my face for a scant second before retaking his seat.
 I wanted to growl in frustration.

 “I know,” I told him.